cploujoux/toolkit/vscode/README.md

 - Have to login with CLI before using the extension
 - You cannot switch workspace, to do so you need to use the cli to login or switch context to the workspace you want
-- You cannot create resources on Beamlit platform
+- You cannot create resources on Blaxel platform

 ## Following extension guidelines